Frequently Asked Questions

 2. Is there any minimum dollar amounts of purchases that have to be made within a certain amount of time?

 Memberships will expire if the account is dormant for 12 months.
 A minimum purchase of $50 every 12 months keeps the account open.
 No additional membership fees are required.

 3. When placing orders, would I go to the Young Living website & is there a shipping charge on all orders.

-Both Wholesale and Retail Members receive individual login information to purchase from YL directly and manage their own account.
+Both Wholesale and Retail Members receive individual login information to purchase from YL directly and manage their own accounts.
 There are shipping charges based on the time frame and carrier chosen by the account holder.
-Essential Rewards Members receive discounted shipping, free products and other benefits with a minimum monthly purchase agreement.
+Essential Rewards Members receive discounted shipping, free products, and other benefits with a minimum monthly purchase agreement.
 This additional membership is not required nor does it require any additional membership costs.
-It can be cancelled at any time.
+It can be canceled at any time.
 Remember to spend bonus dollars earned before cancellation.
-Contact Cheryl at email@example.com for more information.
+Contact Cheryl at firstname.lastname@example.org for more information.